ibm-cloud-docs/secrets-manager/vault-dedicated/data-portability-vault-dedicated.md

 ## Data ownership
 {: #data-portability-data-ownership-vault-dedicated}

-All exported data are classified as customer content and therefore the full customer ownership and licensing rights apply to them, as stated in [IBM Cloud Service Agreement](https://www.ibm.com/support/customer/csol/terms/?id=Z126-6304_WS).
+All exported data is classified as customer content and therefore the full customer ownership and licensing rights apply to them, as stated in [IBM Cloud Service Agreement](https://www.ibm.com/support/customer/csol/terms/?id=Z126-6304_WS).

 ## Next steps
 {: #data-portability-next-steps-vault-dedicated}